thephpleague/factory-muffin/UPGRADING.md

 ### Class Name Changes

 Every class has moved.
 So here's a summary of the changes:
-* The root namespace has been moved to `League\FactoryMuffin`, and you should now access the facade using `Zizaco\FactoryMuff\Facade::method()`.
+* The root namespace has been moved from `Zizaco\FactoryMuff` to `League\FactoryMuffin`.
+You should now access the facade using `Zizaco\FactoryMuff\Facade::fooBar()`.
 * Many kind classes have been removed in favour of the faker alternatives.
 Those remaining can be found under the `Zizaco\FactoryMuff\Generators` namespace.
 * There are many more exceptions, and the names of the existing ones have changed.
 The exceptions can be found under the `Zizaco\FactoryMuff\Exception` namespace.

-A detailed list of every change, with the fully qualified names are listed below:
+A detailed list of every change, with the fully qualified names is listed below:
 * Moved: `Zizaco\FactoryMuff\FactoryMuff` => `League\FactoryMuffin\Factory`
 * Moved: `Zizaco\FactoryMuff\Facade\FactoryMuff` => `League\FactoryMuffin\Factory`
 * Moved: `Zizaco\FactoryMuff\SaveException` => `League\FactoryMuffin\Exceptions\SaveFailedException`